| PhotoCrit.comHave questions about visual literacy? Want to know more about PhotoCrit.com and visual literacy?

 but has not been taught visual literacy skills cannot fully understand

+them.
 Educators who have taught people to read a photograph realize

 that they use a similar process as those who teach the written